 Then the cycle continues, as you:

 a) lift your back foot totally off the ground;

 b) observe the back foot as it swings forward and lowers;

 c) observe the back foot as it makes contact with the ground, heel first;

 d) feel the weight shift onto that foot as the body moves forward.

 No matter how much you try to fix your attention on any of these sensations, your mind will inevitably wander.
 That’s OK—it’s perfectly natural.
-When you notice your mind wandering, simply try again to focus it one of those sensations.
-Do not get annoyed with youself.
+When you notice your mind wandering, simply try again to focus it on one of those sensations.
+Do not get angry with yourself.